apache/causeway-site/content/contributors/git-cookbook.md

 Any changes in your working directory and index/staging area are *preserved*.
 This makes it easy to separate out different strands of work... you realize that some set of changes just made should be on a different ticket, so you create a new branch and commit those changes there.

+## Updating branch with latest

-When you want to reintegrate the changes into the branch, use:
+When you want to 'catch-up' with the changes made by others and in the remote `origin`, use:

 <pre>
 git checkout <i>branchname</i>
 git rebase master
 </pre>

-This will reapply the commits on top of the `master` branch.
+This will reapply the commits from `origin` on top of the `master` branch.
 If there are conflicts then they will occur a this point.
 Conflicts are resolved by editing the file, then:

 <pre>
 git add <i>filename</i>